FluentLenium/FluentLenium/docs/docs/test-methods.md

 In this case only a single Javascript command is executed for `performanceTiming().getMetrics()`, `getDomComplete()` (actually any method) on this object returns the saved value, and none of the getter methods execute any additional Javascript command.

+It is important to note the the implementations of both the `PerformanceTiming` and `PerformanceTimingMetrics` interfaces provided by FluentLenium return handle the `navigationStart` attribute as zero and every other metric is calculated and returned relative to `navigationStart`.

 Before retrieving a performance timing metrics value make sure that the page where you query it loaded completely.
-In case when navigation happens to a specific URL, Selenium makes sure to wait until the page is loaded but when a navigation happens after an interaction on the page
-(clicking on something, submitting a form, etc.) you need to make sure in your test that the page where it navigates to loads completely.
+In case when navigation happens to a specific URL, or bz some action performed on the page make sure in your test that the page where it navigates to loads completely.
-Otherwise certain metrics might not have been registered at that moment.
+Otherwise certain metrics might not have been registered until that moment.

+You can find some examples in the [FluentLenium project](https://github.com/FluentLenium/FluentLenium/tree/develop/examples/performance) for how you can use these features.